ppy/osu-wiki/news/2017/2017-11-23-OWC-groups-stage-recap.md

 ## Group Stage

-The tournament started off with a great match from Team Australia and Team Indonesia, featuring some very old names in the community like ::Bauxe::{ user=1881685 }, [Fuma](https://osu.ppy.sh/users/1501956), and ::Lunirs::{ user=2118945 }.
+The tournament started off with a great match from Team Australia and Team Indonesia, featuring some very old names in the community like ::Bauxe::{ user=1881685 }, ::Fuma::{ user=1501956 }, and ::Lunirs::{ user=2118945 }.
 Both teams gave each other a run for the prize, but Team Australia pulled off with a decisive 5-2 victory.

 Team Japan was widely hyped after being absent last year.
 The roster, led by Captain ::Sinch::{ user=360552 } (from the 2014 roster), saw some impressive moments when they took on the Top Seed team France, and managed to secure a close but well-earned victory in the Tiebreaker.